Azure/azure-kusto-microhack1/README.md

   **Expected Learning Outcomes:**
   - Create continuous ingestion from Azure Event Hub (a managed pipeline)
-  - Create one-time ingestion from Azure Blob Storage (direct access) to your ADX cluster.
+  - Create one-time ingestion from Azure Blob Storage to your ADX cluster.

-  ##### Task 1: Use the “One-click” UI (User Interfaces) Create a data connection to Event Hub
+  ##### Task 1: Use the “One-click” UI (User Interfaces) to create a data connection to Event Hub
 For the best user experience, we will use the Azure Data Explorer Web UI (aka: Kusto web Explorer/KWE).
 To open it, click on the “Open in Web UI” or just go to [Kusto Web Explorer](https://dataexplorer.azure.com)

   ![Screen capture 1](/assets/images/Challenge2-Task1-Pic1.png)

   The web UI opens.
-The messages are in a JSON format and they are being sent to an event hub named "adx-microhac-eh-2".
+The messages are in a JSON format and they are being sent to your event hub.
 This is how a sample message looks like:
   ```
   {
   "messageProperties": {